 Thomas Ludwell Lee was only 55 years old when he died in March 1807, leaving his 36-year-old widow Fanny with eight young daughters.
 Fanny became head of the household, manager of the farm, and in charge of all the business.
 Fanny and her daughters continued to live on Coton Farm where the children were taught the traditional female skills of knitting, sewing, and sometimes quilting.

 Prior to Fanny moving into Leesburg, there was other history surrounding the property.
 On the night of August 24, 1814, the women stood at the windows on the upper floor of their home and saw flames or the reflection of flames as British troops burned the Capitol in Washington, DC.
-One morning after the Capital burned, a servant told Fanny that the British soldiers were marching towards Leesburg.
-Summoning all her courage and presence of mind, Fanny Carter Lee called her household together, ordered every door and window to be locked, and prepared to stand her ground.
+One morning after the Capital burned, British soldiers were marching towards Leesburg.
+Summoning all her courage and presence of mind, Fanny Carter Lee called her household together for every door and window to be locked, and prepared to stand her ground.

 Time went by but the British did not appear.
 At last they could hear the terrifying sounds of approaching troops in the distance.
 When the suspense had become unbearable, Fanny ventured to lift a corner of a curtain and peer out.
 Imagine her surprise when she saw the yard full of American soldiers dressed in blue, not the British red coats.
 The soldiers were in full retreat after defeat at Bladensburg but made time to stop at Coton Farm for hot corncakes, mugs of steaming coffee, fried chicken, batter bread and honey.

 Another adventure at the house occurred in August 1825 when General Marquis de Lafayette was ending his tour of the U.S. Lafayette and his entourage began the day at President Monroe’s Oak Hill estate, south of Leesburg.
 About mid-day, they travelled north on today’s Route 15 and arrived in Leesburg in time for an elegant dinner on the courthouse square.
 After feasting and drinking to toasts by every important man in the county, the party retired to Belmont, the home of Ludwell Lee.
 Because Belmont wasn’t large enough to accommodate everyone, some of the group stayed here at Coton Farm.
-Servants from both plantations formed a double line between the two estates holding lanterns and torches to light the way for guests going from one place to the other.
+Lanterns and torches between the two estates led the way for guests going from one place to the other.

 It might be surprising to learn that our resort in Virginia isn’t the first establishment to welcome travelers to our property.
 This was a perfect location to offer food and drink to travelers and a place to refresh their horses while traveling west to the mountains or returning to the city of Alexandria.
 These early rest stops for travelers were called ordinaries or houses of private entertainment.
 The ordinaries were public houses.